frontendweb3/fastest/readme.md

 ## How to add adsense in blog?

-you can paste your Adsense code into `partials/ads.hbs` file and then enable Adsense dashboard > settings > design > Site-wide > click on adsense enable button and select enable.
+You can paste your Adsense code into `partials/ads.hbs` file and then enable Adsense dashboard > settings > design > Site-wide > click on adsense enable button and select enable.

 ## Version